 The Pipestone Creek and Wapiti River dinosaur bonebeds became even more famous in October when America’s best-selling crime writer Patricia Cornwell launched her latest book, The Bonebed.
 It was inspired by her experience last summer excavating the sites.

-A second blowout gala fundraiser was held this summer, the Dino Country Ball.
+A second blowout gala fundraiser was held in July 2012, the Dino Country Ball.
 The event raised nearly $230,000 for the project.
 It was at the ball that Wayne Drysdale, Minister of Infrastructure for the Province of Alberta, announced that the province would fund the museum at $10 million.
 A third, ‘An Evening in Paris’ brought in over $300,000 in June 2013.

 On to the happy ending.
-The museum mission is now moving to complete its final steps.
-Construction of the museum goes to tender in January 2013 and work will begin in the spring as soon as weather allows.
-The facility’s doors will open in June 2014.
+The museum project broke ground on June 21, 2013 and now construction is underway.
+The facility’s doors will open in Fall 2014.
 Everything is ready.
 The tendering documents are prepared, the site is secured, a beautiful, striking high-tech building has been designed, the exhibit design is nearing completion and ten curriculum-connected education programs have already impacted thousands of students.

 The museum is going to impact the economy of the region in a big way.
 It will attract visitors who will come for the main purpose of visiting the museum.
 For those already visiting, it will encourage them to stay another day, leading to increased revenue for service industries including restaurants, hotels and stores.
 The construction phase alone will inject over $60 million into the economy and create an overall tax revenue of $13.7 million.
 Not only will the museum’s existence help develop Grande Prairie and region as a major Canadian tourist destination, it will establish the area as the northwest hub for a province-wide Dinosaur Trail.
 The museum will aid in diversifying the economy, not to mention diversity the employment opportunities, through the 49 person years of employment it will provide annually.